antonhalim/t-regex-bk-002-public/README.md

 However, a [recent study](http://news.nationalgeographic.com/news/2014/07/140724-feathered-siberia-dinosaur-scales-science/) suggested that almost every dinosaur was covered in feathers instead.
 Create a method that will match all phrases that contain the word feather, quill, fluff, *or* plume.

-So it would match "all of the feathers" but not "quill fluff".
+So it would match "all of the feathers" but not "birds birds birds".
 If there is no match, it should return "no match found".

 ## Resources